Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 Sparsus (Sp) - few plants;

-Solitarius (Sol) - single plants, there are very few of them.
+Solitarius (Sol) - solitary plants, there are very few of them.

-The Drude scale can be associated with the projective cover scale.
-This indicator of species abundance provides a more objective assessment of the value of the species in the plant community.
+The Drude scale can be combined with the projective coverage scale.
+This indicator of species abundance provides a more objective assessment of the importance of the species in the plant community.

-The method for recalculating the abundance of a species is based on the allocation of accounting areas, the size of which depends on the nature of the forest phytocenosis.
-Accounting for trees in a phytocenosis is carried out on an area of 1,000 m2 (10x100), 1,600 m2 (20x80) or 2,000 m2 (20x100), shrubs and herbaceous vegetation are analyzed on areas of 100 m2.
+The method for recalculating the abundance of a species is based on the allocation of census plots, the size of which depends on the nature of the forest phytocenosis.
+The trees in the phytocenosis are counted on an area of 1,000 m2 (10x100), 1,600 m2 (20x80) or 2,000 m2 (20x100), shrubs and herbaceous vegetation are analyzed on areas measuring 100 m2.

-The weight method for accounting for the abundance of species is mainly used in geobotanical studies in herbaceous phytocenoses, but it can also be applied in forest phytocenoses for the herbaceous layer.
-In this case, 20 plots of 0.1 m2 are selected on the trial plots and the plants are cut at the soil level, then the cut plants are laid out by species and weighed.
-After the end of the work on all accounting sites, the average indicators of the participation of each species in the formation of the ground mass of the phytocenosis are calculated.
+The weight method of accounting for the abundance of species is mainly used in geobotanical studies in herbaceous phytocenoses, but it can also be used in forest phytocenoses for the herbaceous layer.
+In this case, 20 plots of 0.1 m2 each are allocated on the trial plots and the plants are cut at soil level, then the cut plants are laid out by type and weighed.
+After completing the work, the average indicators of participation of each species in the formation of the ground mass of the phytocenosis are calculated for all recording sites.

-Projective coverage- indicator that characterizes the size of the horizontal projection of the aerial parts of all plants of a given species found on the trial plot, in relation to the size of the trial plot.
-Express the projective coverage as a percentage.
-This figure is highly variable both by year and by season.
+Projective coverage- an indicator characterizing the magnitude of the horizontal projection of the above-ground parts of all plants of a given species found on the trial plot, in relation to the size of the trial plot.
+Express projective coverage as a percentage.
+This indicator is highly variable both by year and by season.

-An important characteristic of species in phytocenoses is their vitality, which is assessed by the degree of development or suppression of a species in a phytocenosis.
-The most objective assessment of the viability of a species can be obtained during flowering or fruiting of a tree species.
-There is a scale of vitality for evaluation: For - “good vitality” - the species steadily blooms, bears fruit, gives a normal annual growth; 36 - the same, but the species does not reach normal growth sizes; 2 - "satisfactory vitality" - the vegetative part of the species is well developed, but it does not bear fruit; 1 - "poor vitality" - the species does not bloom, does not bear fruit, weakly vegetates.
+An important characteristic of species in phytocenoses is their vitality, which is assessed by the degree of development or suppression of the species in the phytocenosis.
+The most objective assessment of the vitality of a species can be obtained during flowering or fruiting of a tree species.
+There is a vitality scale for assessment: For - “good vitality” - the species blooms steadily, bears fruit, and produces normal annual growth; 36 - the same, but the species does not reach normal growth sizes; 2 - “satisfactory vitality” - the vegetative part of the species is well developed, but it does not bear fruit; 1 - “poor vitality” - the species does not bloom, does not bear fruit, and vegetates poorly.

-When describing phytocenoses, the phenophases of plants are necessarily noted, which is important for characterizing the seasonal rhythm of phytocenoses in general.
+When describing phytocenoses, the phenophases of plants must be noted, which is important for characterizing the seasonal rhythm of phytocenoses as a whole.

-In forest phytocenoses, the following stages of seasonal development, or phenological phases, are usually distinguished: vegetation, budding, flowering, fruiting, vegetation after fruiting, dying off, and dormancy.
+In forest phytocenoses, the following stages of seasonal development, or phenological phases, are usually distinguished: vegetation, budding, flowering, fruiting, vegetation after fruiting, dying, dormancy.
 NOT.
-Bulygin evaluates the phenological development of woody plants, subdividing them into two stages of ontogeny: the first is juvenile, the second is virginal and subsequent.
+Bulygin evaluates the phenological development of woody plants, dividing them into two stages of ontogenesis: the first is juvenile, the second is virginal and subsequent ones.
 The second stage, in turn, is divided into observations of generative and generative-growth shoots.

-The composition of forest phytocenoses often contains lichens and mosses as an integral part of the ground cover.
-A general characteristic of these groups of plants is given, their abundance and projective cover are indicated.
-Here, without detailed characteristics, the presence of algae and fungi is noted.
+Forest phytocenoses often contain lichens and mosses as part of the ground cover.
+Given general characteristics of these groups of plants, their abundance and projective cover are indicated.
+Here without detailed characteristics The presence of algae and fungi is noted.

-In the descriptions of forest phytocenoses, epiphytic vegetation is also noted on trunks, stones, deadwood, and the size and configuration of the phytocenosis, its environment, transitions to adjacent phytocenoses and the place of the phytocenosis in ecological series are also estimated.
+In descriptions of forest phytocenoses, epiphytic vegetation on trunks, stones, and dead wood is also noted, and the size and configuration of the phytocenosis, its environment, transitions to adjacent phytocenoses, and the place of the phytocenosis in the ecological series are also assessed.

 Bibliography